ATRedshaw/whirl-watch/README.md

 ## Solving the Streaming Struggle: Whirlwatch

 Let's be honest, we've all been there.
 You settle in for a cosy evening with your significant other, popcorn at the ready, only to be met with the dreaded question: "So, what shall we watch?"
 What follows is often a frustrating back-and-forth, scrolling endlessly through streaming services, debating genres, and ultimately wasting precious relaxation time.
-This very scenario, played out far too many times in my own household, was the spark that ignited the creation of **Whirlwatch**!
+This was the spark that ignited the creation of **Whirlwatch**!

 After countless evenings lost to the "what to watch" vortex, my girlfriend and I decided enough was enough.
 We needed a better way to manage our shared viewing preferences and make those all-important decisions without the usual hassle.
 The result?
 [Whirlwatch](https://whirlwatch.onrender.com/), a media tracker designed to streamline viewing choices and get to the good stuff faster.